PySimpleGUI/PySimpleGUI/docs/cookbook.md

 A quick explanation about this document.
 The PySimpleGUI Cookbook is meant to get you started quickly.
 But that's only part of the purpose.
 The other, probably most important one, is *coding conventions*.
 The more of these examples and the programs you see in the [Demo Programs](http://Demos.PySimpleGUI.org) section on the GitHub, the more familiar certain patterns will emerge.

-It's through the Cookbook and the Demo Programs that new PySimpleGUI constructs and naming conventions are "rolled out" to the user community.
+It's through the Cookbook and the Demo Programs that new PySimpleGUI constructs, and naming conventions are "rolled out" to the user community.
 If you are brand new to PySimpleGUI, then you're getting your foundation here.
 That foundation changes over time as the package improves.
 The old code still runs, but as more features are developed and better practices are discovered, you'll want to be using newer examples and coding conventions.

-PEP8 names are a really good example.
+PEP8 names are a good example.
 Previously many of the method names for the Elements were done with CamelCase which is not a PEP8 compliant way of naming those functions.
 They should have been snake_case.
 Now that a complete set of PEP8 bindings is available, the method names are being changed here, in the primary documentation and in the demo programs.  `window.Read()` became `window.read()`.
 It's better that you see examples using the newer `windows.read()` names.

 In short, it's brainwashing you to program PySimpleGUI a certain way.
 The effect is that one person has no problem picking up the code from another PySimpleGUI programmer and recognizing it.
 If you stick with variable names shown here, like many other PySimpleGUI users have, then you'll understand other people's code (and the demos too) quicker.
 So far, the coding conventions have been used by most all users.
 It's improved efficiency for everyone.